AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Implementation Details

 \section{Implementation Details}

 We report the implementation details of our proposed AVA-VLA framework based on the OpenVLA-OFT architecture, and the training details of all experiments.

 \textbf{Base OpenVLA-OFT architecture.~} Our main experiments are based on the OpenVLA-OFT architecture.
-It integrates a shard SigLIP-DINOv2 backbone for multi-image processing, a Llama-2 7B language model, a 3-layer MLP projector with GELU activation for mapping visual features into the language embedding space, a 2-layer MLP with GELU activation for projecting robot proprioceptive state to the language embedding space, and a 4-layer MLP with ReLU activation for continuous action generation.
+It integrates a shared SigLIP-DINOv2 backbone for multi-image processing, a Llama-2 7B language model, a 3-layer MLP projector with GELU activation for mapping visual features into the language embedding space, a 2-layer MLP with GELU activation for projecting robot proprioceptive state to the language embedding space, and a 4-layer MLP with ReLU activation for continuous action generation.
 Distinct from the standard OpenVLA, this architecture replaces causal attention with bidirectional attention to enable parallel decoding, outputting chunks of $\mathrm{L}_{c}$ actions at each timestep.

-\textbf{AVA-VLA framework modifications.~} Our main experiments introduce the following modifications for deploying the AVA-VLA framework on the OpenVLA-OFT foundation model: 1) a 2-layer MLP with SiLU activation for mapping hidden state to the forementioned recurrent state, 2) three 2-layer MLP with SiLU activation for mapping visual features, instruction feature, and recurrent state from $d$-dimension to $d'$-dimension, respectively, 3) a feature-wise linear modulation (FiLM) to condition the visual features on the language instruction, 4) a cross-attention layer, a self-attention layer, a FFN, and a linear layer with Softmax activation for predicting the logits for enhancing or weakening each vision token, 5) replaces the empty placeholder embedding with the recurrent state, 6) modifies the final attention weight matrix based on calculated soft weights vector from the AVA module.
+\textbf{AVA-VLA framework modifications.~} Our main experiments introduce the following modifications for deploying the AVA-VLA framework on the OpenVLA-OFT foundation model: 1) a 2-layer MLP with SiLU activation for mapping hidden state to the aforementioned recurrent state, 2) three 2-layer MLPs with SiLU activation for mapping visual features, instruction feature, and recurrent state from $d$-dimension to $d'$-dimension, respectively, 3) a feature-wise linear modulation (FiLM) to condition the visual features on the language instruction, 4) a cross-attention layer, a self-attention layer, a FFN, and a linear layer with Softmax activation for predicting the logits for enhancing or weakening each visual token, 5) replacement of the empty placeholder embedding with the recurrent state, 6) modification of the final attention weight matrix based on calculated soft weights vector from the AVA module.

+The proposed AVA-VLA framework introduces only lightweight additional components on top of OpenVLA-OFT.
+In total, these AVA-related modules add fewer than 50M parameters, accounting for less than 1\% of the full model size.
+Therefore, the parameter and compute overhead introduced by our modifications are negligible relative to the backbone model.

 \textbf{Training Details.~} For the experiments on the LIBERO benchmark, we use their corresponding official OpenVLA-OFT checkpoints.
 To fine-tune the AVA-VLA model, we apply LoRA \cite{hu2022lora} with a rank of 32 to the LLM backbone, vision encoder, action head and proprioceptive projector, while fully optimizing the proposed AVA mechanism.
 We set the observation sequence length $K=4$.
 For efficient training, the gradient is detached between the second and the third timestep.
 Hyperparameters are set as follows: $\lambda=1.0$, $c=0.6$, $\gamma=[1.9, 0.1]$.
 The action chunk size is set to $\mathrm{L}_c=8$.
 The batch size is set to 64.
 The model is trained for 40,000 gradient steps with an initial learning rate of 5e-4, which includes a warm-up phase by 10\% of the value for stability.
 Additionally, a cosine learning rate scheduler and a maximum gradient norm of 1.0 is used.
 For the ablation study on the model backbone in Section \ref{sec:ablation}, OpenVLA-OFT models follow standard implementation details \cite{openvla-oft} with varying initializations, and the AVA-VLA models are trained with implementation details described above using the corresponding OpenVLA-OFT models as initialization.